-The proposed variation in garage gable siding pattern meets the criteria for different building facades.
-This is the only proposed variation in building facades that meets the criteria of this condition.
 It should also be noted that the resolution does not define the number of variations required for different building groupings.
 However, the use of facades, plural, indicates a minimum of two variations is required per each building grouping.
 This is interpreted to mean each individual building grouping shall have different facades rather than different facades for three-unit buildings and four-unit buildings.
-The Planning Commission is tasks with clarifying the interpretation on this matter.
+The Planning Commission is taskeds with clarifying the interpretation on this matter and determining if these criteria are amet.